-- Subject to the Act and the Regulation, in a winding up of the association, the assets of the association must be transferred to Blue Mountains Historical Society: - (a) with similar objects, and - (b) which is not carried on for the profit or gain of the organisation's members. - (2) In this clause:
+- (1) Subject to the Act and Regulation, in a winding up of the association, the surplus property of the association must be transferred to another organisation: - (a) with similar objects and - (b) which is not carried on for the profit or gain of the organisation's Members. - (2) In this clause:

-surplus property has the same meaning as in the Act, section 65.
+Surplus property has the same meaning as in the Act, section 65.